Camp Iron Horse

 Camp Iron Horse Creed:

-Camp Iron Horse is designed to offer fun and educational activities for children that excite the mind, body and spirit, teach knowledge and skills, build character and self-awareness, and promote cooperation.
+Camp Iron Horse is designed to offer fun and educational activities for members’ children and grandchildren that excite the mind, body and spirit, teach knowledge and skills, build character and self-awareness, and promote cooperation.

 Camp Iron Horse Counselors: